dann-huang/GoNext/README.md

 * **More single player games:** Planning Sudoku incl. solver and variants
 * **More multipleayer games:** Planning card and board games, once I bite the bullet and get the UX sorted out.
-* **Expanded User Profiles & Social Features:** Friend list, more direct ways to play with them etc.
+* **User Features:** Persistant user profiles, friend lists, more direct ways to play with them etc.

 ---